Most of the best ones, as per league-wide trend, were crossed off the list well before puck drop. Or received juicy extensions mid-season.

 A second wave of forwards — Kyle Turris, Cam Atkinson, Jonathan Marchessault, Josh Bailey, Mikael Backlund, Patric Hornqvist — landed their paydays in-season.

-The remaining impending UFAs of 2018 — a group headlined by Islanders face John Tavares — still have much to offer, and considering the cap situations or playoff chances of some of their current teams, fans have good hope for some movement.
+The remaining impending UFAs of 2018 — a group headlined by Islanders face John Tavares — still have much to offer.

-It pains us to leave active legends such as the Sedin twins and Joe Thornton off our top 12, but age and injury won’t make them quite as desirable in 2018-19.
+It pains us to leave active legend Joe Thornton off our top 12, but age and injury won’t make him quite as desirable in 2018-19.

 Summer 2018 will also provide a measure of fiscal relief for a few front offices, as hefty contracts belonging to Joffrey Lupul, Mikhail Grabovski, Kari Lehtonen, and Ryane Clowe will come off the books.

 Here is an early look at the NHL’s top 12 unrestricted free agents of 2018 and the rumours surrounding them with the negotiating window opening up in just a few weeks.

 1. John Tavares